-Research on how mindfulness influences cardiovascular health has provided mixed results.
-Some benefits include helping to prevent additional cardiovascular events in people with existing heart issues.
-For instance, a 2012 study examined whether meditation had any effect in secondary prevention of cardiovascular disease.
-In the randomized, controlled trial, 201 men and women with coronary heart disease were randomly assigned to either a meditation program or health education.
+A 2012 study examined whether meditation had any effect in preventing recurrence of cardiovascular disease.
+More than 200 men and women with heart disease were randomly assigned to either a meditation program or health education.
 Those in the meditation group practiced for 20 minutes, twice a day.
-After following the participants for five years, researchers saw a significant 48 percent reduction in cardiovascular events in the meditation group compared to the health education group.
+After following the participants for five years, researchers saw a significant 48% reduction in cardiovascular events in the meditation group compared to the health education group.

 "These preliminary findings suggest that mindful people may have a keen awareness of their bodies and thoughts," says Dr. Bryant Nguyen, a cardiologist affiliated with Sharp Grossmont Hospital.
 "So if someone who practices a mindful lifestyle has a craving for junk food, rather than giving in, they would have a heightened awareness of the unhealthy consequences, and find it easier to choose a healthier alternative."